Saturday, June 21, 2025

 • The story of the Prodigal Son

-• How Jesus was born in a manger.
+• The events of the Nativity.
+Jesus was born and placed in a manger.

-4. Saint John – Jesus the Son of God
+Saint John explains that Jesus is the Son of God:

 Saint John writes in a special, loving way.
-He does not just tell us what Jesus did—he helps us understand Who Jesus really isthe Son of God.
+John helps us understand that Jesus is the Son of God.

 St John tells us: